Estimating the drivers of urban economic complexity and their connection to economic performance: Data sources

 \section{Data sources}

-Data was downloaded using the programming codes that have made available by the Bureau of Labor Statistics through the website \url{http://www.bls.gov/cew/doc/access/data_access_examples.htm}.
+Data was downloaded using the Bureau of Labor Statistics API through the website \url{http://www.bls.gov/cew/doc/access/data_access_examples.htm}.
 We use data on the estimated counts of employment, number of establishments and average wages by city-industry-year.
 The reader should be aware that `establishments' and `firms' do not refer to the same thing.
 Establishments are typically synonymous to `plants', and firms can be multi-establishment: ``An establishment is a single physical location where one predominant activity occurs.
 A firm is an establishment or a combination of establishments'' (from \url{https://www.bls.gov/opub/mlr/2016/article/establishment-firm-or-enterprise.htm}).

 The specific data for cities are the definition of metropolitan statistical areas which was selected using the guide in \url{http://www.bls.gov/cew/doc/titles/area/area_titles.htm}.
 We will use the terms metropolitan areas and cities interchangeably.
 The metropolitan codes are from the 2004 definitions, but we drop the metropolitan areas located in Puerto Rico.
 The list of industry codes can be found in \url{http://www.bls.gov/cew/doc/titles/industry/industry_titles.htm}.
 We use employment numbers aggregated to 3-digit level industries.